This is the multi-page printable view of this section. Click here to print.

 Verify

-Check that the Gateway got an external address and that traffic flows:
+Check that the shared Gateway got an external address and that traffic flows for the app namespace:

+Accepted: True and ResolvedRefs: True mean the cross-namespace attach worked.
 The backend should see the real client IP at the left of X-Forwarded-For.
-Envoy forwards the full chain to the backend (including the load balancer IP it appends on the right) — it does not remove entries — so the backend application is responsible for parsing the chain and picking the leftmost public IP.
+Envoy forwards the full chain to the backend (including the load balancer IP it appends on the right) and does not remove entries, so the backend application is responsible for parsing the chain and picking the leftmost public IP.

 Common mistakes

-• Putting ClientTrafficPolicy in another namespace — silently ignored.
-Must be colocated with the Gateway.
+• Putting ClientTrafficPolicy in another namespace: silently ignored.
+Must be colocated with the Gateway (here, the gateway namespace).

 Advanced usage